dry-rb/workshop-app/README.md

 - [ ] Inspect the `Admin::Container` container
   - [ ] Inspect its `.keys`
   - [ ] Resolve an `articles.create` object from the container
-  - [ ] Update it to auto-inject an "articles_repo" dependency
+  - [ ] Update it to auto-inject an "article_repo" dependency
   - [ ] Call the object with valid/invalid attributes
 - [ ] Inspect the behavior of a non-finalized container
   - [ ] Comment out the code that finalizes the container